-“This was a terrific opportunity for our students to improve lives, create professional ties and make new friends,” comments Elizabeth Capener, Director of Undergraduate Business Programs in the Barowsky School of Business.
+“This was a terrific opportunity for our students to improve lives, create professional ties and make new friends,” comments Elizabeth Capener, of the Barowsky School of Business.

 Joined by 35 Deloitte professionals, 15 United Way leader and the other students,

 Contreras and Sandoval rebuilt and repaired homes, playgrounds, schools and community centers in the Mississippi Gulf Coast.

 As part of the selection process, the students were required to submit essays about issues in their communities.
 In hers, Contreras highlighted the importance of teaching financial literacy at a young age.
 Sandoval’s focused on youth violence and the need for communities to support afterschool and weekend programs to give youth alternatives to hanging out on the street.

 Both Contreras and Sandoval will return to Deloitte this summer: They both have been accepted into the company’s 10-week summer internship program.

 Dominican enjoys a strong relationship with Deloitte.
 For the past eight years, Dominican students have worked alongside Deloitte professionals as volunteers for Tax-Aid, a non-profit organization that provides assistance in preparing tax returns for people with low incomes.